-API calls made by third party providers using account providers' Open Bankina APIs.
-Millions
+API calls made by third party providers using account providers' Open Banking APIs, Millions

-[TELECOMS COMPANIES]

-ALREADY BRING HUGE

-CUSTOMER BASES,

-SO THEIR CUSTOMER

-ACQUISITION COST IS

-EFFECTIVELY ZERO.

-Karen Puah, President, FinTech Association of Malausia. bringing financial services to the customer's point of need.
+(TELECOMS COMPANIES] ALREADY BRING HUGE CUSTOMER BASES, SO THEIR CUSTOMER ACQUISITION COST IS bringing financial services to the customer's point of need.
 It began, innocuously enough, with payments.
 Ridesharing and e-commerce platforms such as Uber and Amazon integrated single click options on their apps and platforms, rather than redirecting users to banks to effect a payment.